Advocacy Marketing: How to Do It Effectively (+ Examples)

 There are many advocacy marketing examples that prove how creative you can get.

 This is where we’ll turn our attention next.

 Because now that you know what to do, it’s time to inspire you to take action.

 It’s very possible for you to create something amazing with your advocacy marketing campaign.

 We’ll show you how possible this is by sharing 8 advocacy marketing examples.

 Let’s share a few more, starting with one of the world’s biggest companies…

 In 2015, Apple launched the ‘Shot on iPhone’ campaign.
 Straightforward by design, Apple crowdsourced photos shot with the iPhone by normal people around the world.
-After combing through social media, they gathered 77 images from people in 24 countries (displaying each one on billboards across the globe).
+After combing through social media, they gathered 77 images from people in 24 countries and displayed each one on billboards across the globe.

 There are a few reasons why we love this:

 - It’s cost-effective, despite Apple having a near limitless budget.